 Sun Ray sessions-groups of services controlled by the Session Manager and associated with a user through an authentication token-reside on a server rather than on the desktop.
 Again, because Sun Ray DTUs are stateless, a session can be directed, or redirected, to any Sun Ray DTU on the appropriate network or subnetwork when a user logs in or inserts a smart card.
 While the session continues to reside on a server, it appears to follow the user to the new DTU.
 This functionality, called session mobility, enables hotdesking-the ability of users to access their sessions from any DTU on their network.
-In early versions of Sun Ray Server Software, mobile sessions were possible only with smart cards.
-It is now possible to enable hotdesking with or without smart cards.
 In addition, regional hotdesking lets users access their sessions from increasingly remote locations.